LenShustek/miditones/README.txt

   If the user specifies the full .mid filename, the .mid or .MID extension will be dropped and the remaining name will be used as <basefilename>.

-  The input file is <basefilename>.mid, and the output filename(s) are the base file name with .c, .h, .bin, and/or .log extensions.
+    The input file is <basefilename>.mid, and the output filename(s) are the base file name with .c, .h, .bin, .asm, .inc, and/or .log extensions.

   The following commonly-used command-line options can be specified: